When you type The End on the first draft of your book, celebrate! But also… you are only just beginning.

-I conducted a survey via my mailing list asking about people’s experiences with beta readers.
+I conducted a survey via my mailing list asking about people’s experiences with getting feedback on their writing.
 I received a rush of responses – 50 in the first two hours alone.
 Thank you all so much for your input!
-Clearly, many writers think it’s valuable to get manuscript feedback, but also sometimes struggle with the process.
-Beta […]
+Clearly, many writers think it’s valuable to get manuscript feedback, but also sometimes struggle with […]

 I’m a big fan of beta readers, and especially of MY beta readers.
 This is the method I used to brief my beta team for amazing results on my latest book project.